larammerce/docs/8.x/getting-started/contributing.md

 ***3.*** Why is it important?

-However, we must say that the user's story is in fact a process during which needs are discovered and should not be used as a document to analyze needs.
+However, the user's story is in fact a process during which needs are discovered and should not be used as a document to analyze needs.
 In traditional methods, the system analyst usually tried to understand the customer's needs, but in modern methods, the following steps must be followed to identify the User Story:

 ***1.*** You need to talk to users.